dotnet/arcade/Documentation/DependenciesFlowPlan.md

 - We'll use a mock for the Build Asset Registry.

 # Adding functionalities - V1
 Once we have gathered feedback from the prototype, we can start adding functionalities to create Dependencies Flow V1.
-Targeting 3 sprints (S139) of work that will include:
+Targeting 3 sprints (S139 - June 8th) of work that will include:

 ## Build Asset Registry
-### Design the model of the Build Asset Registry (S137)
+### Design the model of the Build Asset Registry (S137 - June 29th)
 The Build Asset Registry is going to be used by:
 - Builds: As part of the publish steps, once the assets produced during the build have been published, the build needs to tell the Build Asset Registry about what was produced and where it is located at.
 - Darc: Query and updates the Build Asset Registry.
 - Mission Control: Shows the information of the dependencies to users.

-### Implement API to access the Build Asset Registry (S138)
+### Implement API to access the Build Asset Registry (S138 - July 20th)
 For V1, the minimum APIs needed are:
 - Add
 - Get

 ## Darc
-### Interaction with the Build Asset Registry (S138)
+### Interaction with the Build Asset Registry (S138 - July 20th)
 Darc uses the GET API call from the Build Asset Registry

 ### Add the ability to set the owner of the PR